MichalOpoka/ecfr/cfr/title-32-National-Defense/subtitle-A-Department-Defense/chapter-I-Office-Secretary-Defense/subchapter-M-Miscellaneous/part-199-Civilian-Health-Medical-Program-Uniformed-Services-CHAMPUS/section-199.26.md

 (2) *Premium adjustments.* In addition to the determinations described in paragraph (c)(1) of this section, premium adjustments may be made prospectively for any calendar year to reflect any significant program changes mandated by legislative enactment, including but not limited to significant new programs or benefits.

-(d) *Procedures.* The Director, TRICARE Management Activity may establish procedures for the following.
+(d) *Procedures.* The Director may establish procedures for the following.

 (1) *Purchasing coverage.* Procedures may be established for a qualified dependent to purchase individual coverage.
 To purchase TYA coverage for effective dates of coverage described below, qualified dependents must submit a request in the appropriate format, along with an initial payment of the applicable premium required by paragraph (c) of this section in accordance with established procedures.

 (i) *Continuation coverage.* Procedures may be established for a qualified dependent to purchase TYA coverage with an effective date immediately following the date of termination of coverage under another TRICARE program.
 Application for continuation coverage must be made within 30 days of the date of termination of coverage under another TRICARE program.

-(ii) *Open enrollment.* Procedures may be established for a qualified dependent to purchase TYA coverage at any time.
-The effective date of coverage will coincide with the first day of a month.
+(ii) *Enrollment.* Procedures for enrollment in TRICARE plans under § 199.17(o) shall apply to a qualified dependent purchasing TYA coverage.
+Generally, the effective date of coverage will coincide with the first day of a month unless enrollment is due to a qualifying event and a different date on or after the qualifying event is required to prevent a lapse in health care coverage.

-(iii) *Retroactive coverage.* A qualified young adult dependent may elect retroactive TRICARE Standard coverage effective as of January 1, 2011, if dependent was eligible as of that date.
-If retroactive coverage is elected, retroactive premiums must be paid for the time period between January 1, 2011, and the date of the election.
-If no retroactive coverage is elected or the retroactive premiums are not paid within the time prescribed, coverage will not be retroactive and coverage will apply only prospectively under the procedures set forth for open enrollment.
-No purchase of retroactive coverage may take place after September 30, 2011.
-Coverage under TRICARE Prime may not be made retroactively.

-(2) *Suspension and termination.* Procedures may be established for TYA coverage to be suspended and/or terminated as follows.
+(2) *Termination.* Procedures may be established for TYA coverage to be terminated as follows.

 (i) Loss of eligibility or entitlement for coverage by the sponsor will result in termination of the dependent's TYA coverage unless otherwise specified.
 The effective date of the sponsor's loss of eligibility for care will also be the effective date of termination of benefits under the TYA program unless specified otherwise.